We often talk about getting over the fear of failure in order to move forward, but is the fear of success holding you back?

 Ah, imposter syndrome: the belief that you actually don’t deserve to be where you are and that someone will “out” you.

 Some of the strategies mentioned earlier—connecting with supportive people, reminding yourself of your successes, and staying true to your values—can help you work through feeling like an imposter.
-Rebecca Thurman over at US News has additional helpful tips:
+Rebecca Thurman over at US News has additional helpful advice:

 4. Become a mentor.
 When you help others in their own career paths, you’ll realize how familiar your concerns are.
 Empathy is a powerful healer.
 Providing strategies to help others overcome their fears will put your own in perspective and will allow you to be more realistic and friendly toward your insecurities.
 Not to mention that sharing your success with others will reinforce the validity of your accomplishments.
 No longer will you feel that “luck” got you that promotion, but that you deserved it on your own merit.”